Rio 2016 Olympiad: 2013- 2016

 Frances represented GB at the Olympic Games in Sydney in 2000, finishing ninth in the double scull with Sarah Winckless.

 Frances travelled to Boston, USA, in February 1999 and returned as World Junior Indoor Rowing Champion.
 That year she made an impressive Under 23 debut, winning gold with Debbie Flood in the women’s double scull at the World Rowing U23 Championships in Hamburg, again the first sculling medal of its kind for GB at this level.

 Frances rowed in a double with Debbie Flood in 1998, winning bronze at the World Rowing Junior championships.
 This was the first ever Junior women's sculling medal for GB.

 Beyond the Boat

 Frances started rowing at the Dragon School in Oxford, aged 11, before moving on to Kings School, Canterbury.

 Frances is now the longest serving member of the British Rowing Team, having first made the Junior team in 1995.

-Since then she has gained a degree in Spanish and found a great love of food and cooking.
+Since joining the team she has gained a degree in Spanish from Kings College, London, and found a great love of food and cooking.
 Influenced by her time living in Seville, she spent 3 months during her year out from rowing (2008-9) training to be a professional cook at Ballymaloe Cookery School.
 She then went on to work both as a private cook for a family and at the popular London restaurant, Ottolenghi.
 Since returning to rowing she has designed a cookery course for athletes who ‘can’t cook, won’t cook’.

-Frances is an avid radio listener, particularly Radio 5 Live, which helped her keep in touch with sport whilst recovering from her hip operation last year.
+Frances is an avid radio listener, particularly Radio 5 Live, which helped her keep in touch with sport whilst recovering from her hip operation in 2009.